take a walk on the mind side

 Whether you live in a rural or urban area, it’s easy to connect with nature.
 We want everyone to experience as much of nature as they can.
 So, to celebrate Mental Health Awareness Week 2021, we’ve created some interactive activities to help you get involved:

 Walking can have a positive physical and emotional impact.
 In fact, any kind of exercise decreases tension and releases feel-good endorphins.
 Whether we are hiking or taking a stroll in the nearby green space, these periods enable us to de-stress, forget our worries and switch off.

 Throughout Ireland and the UK, our towns, cities and countryside have some iconic landmarks, excellent trails and open landscapes, and we would encourage people to pay them a visit during this Mental Health Awareness Week.
 You won’t be disappointed.

 Check out these great sites, which list spaces and walking gems across the UK and Ireland:

 We are extremely excited to launch our unique new series of mindfulness podcasts, Take a Walk on the Mind Side, which we have created in partnership with our lead Mindfulness Practitioner, Frank Liddy, and Department of Agriculture Environment and Rural Affairs country and forest park rangers.
 You can pick a destination from our list of local country and forest parks.
 We will accompany you on this mindfulness journey, explaining the environment and what you should see and hear, all while taking notice of the world around you.

 If you are not close to one of these parks, don’t worry, we’ve got you covered.
-Head over to Spotify and other podcast streaming services to check out our list and begin your walk on the mind side.
+Check out our Spotify podcasts below.

 For those of you who can’t access parks, or who want to bring nature into your homes, we have put together this video for you to view natural sites and be mindful, all from the comfort of home.
 Check it out below.